What Is "MotorBikePacking"? Want to Ride LIGHTER and FARTHER?

 Bikepacking has grown in popularity with the availability of lightweight gear designed for backpacking.
 Let your BIKE carry the load - not your backpack!

-What backpacking contributes to bikepacking also translates to motorcycle touring.
+The MINIMALISM that backpacking contributes to bike touring also translates to motorcycle touring.
 I describe this adaptation: "MotorBikePacking"

-MotorBikePacking has more in common with human-powered bikepacking than bloated "touring" motorcycles.
+MotorBikePacking has more in common with human-powered bicycle touring than bloated "touring" motorcycles.

 Who chooses lightweight MotorBikePacking and why?